arunkumar-mourougappane/emby-assistant/docs/QUICKSTART.md

 1. Open Emby web interface
 2. Dashboard → Advanced → API Keys
 3. Click "+ New API Key"
-4. Name it "Emby Helper" and copy the key
+4. Name it "Emby Assistant" and copy the key

 ### 3. Run the Application